Board of Governors

 Adrian Lee was the Chief Executive Officer and an Executive Director of Eagle Asset Management (CP) Limited, the manager of Champion REIT from 2008 till he retired in 2016.
 He has acquired extensive property and banking industry experience over a career spanning over 43 years.
 Adrian held senior management positions for more than 22 years in the Great Eagle Group of companies, a major listed real estate company in Hong Kong.
 He also had over two decades of corporate real estate lending and advisory experience with a multinational banking institution.
 Adrian graduated from the University of Hong Kong with a Bachelor of Social Sciences degree.

-During her time working as a Clinical Nurse Specialist at the Western General Hospital in Edinburgh, Laura met and became Maggie Keswick Jencks’ cancer nurse during her treatment for her secondary breast cancer.
-Maggie shared with Laura her vision of a cancer support centre housed in a non-clinical and uplifting environment where anyone with cancer could visit and access practical information, psychological and emotional support, to help them build a life beyond cancer diagnosis.
-At the time of Maggie’s death in 1995, Maggie, along with her husband Charles Jencks and Laura, had written a blueprint for the first Maggie’s Centre.
+During her time working as a Clinical Nurse Specialist at the Western General Hospital in Edinburgh, Laura met and became Maggie Keswick Jencks’ cancer nurse.
+Maggie shared with Laura her vision of a cancer support centre housed in a non-clinical and uplifting environment where anyone with cancer could visit and access practical information, psychological and emotional support, to help them build a life beyond cancer.
+At the time of Maggie’s death in 1995, Maggie, along with her husband Charles Jencks and Laura, had written a blueprint for the first Maggie’s centre.

-In 1996 The Maggie Keswick Jencks Cancer Caring Centres Trust was set up as a registered charity in Scotland and the first Maggie’s Centre opened on the grounds of the Western General in Edinburgh.
-Laura left her position in the NHS to become the Maggie’s Programme Director and Centre Head.
-In 1998 Laura was elected to become the Maggie’s Chief Executive.
+In 1996 The Maggie Keswick Jencks Cancer Caring Centres Trust was set up as a registered charity in Scotland and the first Maggie’s opened on the grounds of the Western General in Edinburgh.
+Laura left her position in the NHS to become the Centre Head and in 1998 Laura became the CEO.

 Mrs. Eleanor Ling SBS, OBE, JP